nats-io/nats-server/README.md

 Joe has no permission grant and therefore inherits the default permission set.
 You set the inherited default permissions by assigning them to the `default_permissions` entry inside of the `authorization` configuration block.

-Note that `_INBOX.*` subscribe permissions must be granted in order to use the request APIs in Apcera supported clients.
+Note that `_INBOX.>` subscribe permissions must be granted in order to use the request APIs in Synadia supported clients.
 If an unauthorized client publishes or attempts to subscribe to a subject, the action fails and is logged at the server, and an error message is returned to the client.

 ### TLS